dan-v/awslambdaproxy/README.md

 1. Copy `awslambdaproxy` binary to a publicly accessible linux host (e.g. EC2 instance).
 You will need to open the following ports on this host:

     * Port 8080 - this port listens for user proxy connections and needs to only be opened to whatever your external IP address is where you plan to browse the web.
     * Port 8081 - this port listens for tunnel connections from executing Lambda functions and needs to be opened to the world.
-This is a security concern and ideally will be locked down in the future.
+This is a security concern and will be locked down in the future.

 2. On publicly accessible host, run `awslambdaproxy`.
 You'll need to ensure AWS access key and secret key environment variables are defined.
 For now, this access key should have AdministratorAccess.